I WILL be well prepared to thrive in high school

 - We understand middle school students’ unique needs.
 Kids in these grades are full of enthusiasm and energy, and they’re also coping with a world of changes in themselves, their peers and their studies.
 We put a smart, compassionate emphasis on social-emotional growth and help support these fantastic kids every step of the way.
 Click here to read more about "Social Emotional Support During the Middle School Years."

 - The community is also our classroom.
-Our students take part in innovative projects, and real life opportunities beyond our campus walls.
+Our students take part in innovative projects, and real-life opportunities beyond our campus walls.

 - We are anything but “standard” but we absolutely exceed “standardized” requirements.
 Our middle school includes a dynamic, experiential, solid core curriculum benchmarked against state and independent Montessori school standards.
 We are committed to making sure our students master these standards and have the tools necessary for success in high school, college and beyond.
-We are constantly looking at the best schools nationally and locally to determine how we implement best practices into our middle school curriculum.
+We are constantly looking at the best schools nationally and locally to determine how we implement best practices in our middle school curriculum.

 MIDDLE SCHOOL CURRICULUM OVERVIEW